 Baby carrots, sliced celery, cherry tomatoes, or broccoli are also great snacks for a hike.
 For extra protein, you could bring along a single serving of shelf-stable hummus.

 The pureed fruit pouches in the school lunch aisle work great for adults, too!
 You can toss these in the freezer ahead of time, and by the time you eat, they will have melted but will still be cool.
 In the meantime, they’ll work as ice packs to keep other things in your pack cold.
 These Noka superfood smoothie pouches are vegan, gluten-free, and loaded with nutrients!

 4.)
 Trail mix

 It may sound counterintuitive when you’re trying to stay hydrated, but you need to have salty snacks.
-The salt helps to replace the electrolytes you lose as you sweat, so unless you’re on a special diet, you’ll want some salty treats.
+As we mentioned, salt helps to replace the electrolytes you lose as you sweat, so unless you’re on a special diet, you’ll want some salty treats.
 A trail mix that includes salted nuts, coconut, and chocolate candies like M&Ms is a good way to get both the protein and salt you need.
-Most major grocery stores carry containers of trail mix, and places like Trader Joe’s and Costco sell them in larger containers of snack-sized bags.
+Most major grocery stores carry containers of trail mix, and places like Trader Joe’s, Amazon, and Costco sell them in larger containers of snack-sized bags.

-Beef jerky is another great source of both protein and sodium, and it’s practically indestructible in your pack.
+Jerky is a great source of both protein and sodium, AND it’s practically indestructible in your pack.

 Best snacks for hiking in cold weather